 The first participants in the “Detaching from Whiteness” series were generous enough to share their thoughts and feelings about their experience.
-This is a keyhole into what you can expect when registering for the DFW series.

 This workshop is necessary for all white folks.
 Erin asks you to think critically about the spectre of whiteness and how it operates both subtly and obviously every day.
 To be clear, this is not about getting white folks to feel guilty: this is about accountability, understanding how everyone suffers from white supremacy and how white people can begin to tackle the systems of oppression they are complicit in, often without even knowing it.

 Now that the workshop is done, and after reading materials that Erin has recommended and ones I discovered along the way, I'm shocked to learn just how entrenched white supremacy was/is in my upbringing and my thinking.
 It's crucial for us white folks to buckle down and do this work—it is hard, it is emotional labour, and it's uncomfortable, but it's also necessary.

 I liked that we connected via video each week.
 I think being able to see each other was crucial.
 One thing I'd recommend is to have more suggested reading, and maybe one required reading, each week, but presented to us a whole week in advance, maybe at the end of the session?
 Sometimes the suggestions would come a few days before we're meant to meet up and I know we all work full time and often have other commitments in the evenings, and it's crucial, I think, to not rush through the readings but to actually have time to read and reflect.
 Having one or two readings to talk about will help root the conversation if the group is feeling quiet or if nothing much happened over the previous week related to the workshop (i.e. didn't go to any lectures/talks, didn't find ourselves in an uncomfortable situation regarding race, etc.).